 A few weeks ago, I brought to you part 1 of the interrogation of Count Cagliostro.
 To catch everyone up, Count Cagliostro was a charlatan/mystic who claimed to have healing power and inveigled his way into noble households all around Europe in the late 1700’s.
 He happened to get caught up in the Affair of the Diamond Necklace because he became friends with Cardinal Rohan.
 He was arrested along with many other people in 1785 in connection with the theft of a very expensive diamond necklace.
 In the previous installment, Cagliostro talked about how he met Jeanne de La Motte-Valois, the adventuress who (apparently) stole the missing necklace.
 He was also asked about a contract which Jeanne provided to Cardinal Rohan.
 The contract was from the royal jewelers, was for the sale of the missing necklace, and was apparently signed by Queen Marie-Antoinette.
 The contract–like many other documents that Jeanne showed to the Cardinal–was a forgery.

 In the second part of the interrogation, Cagliostro talks about what happened when the Cardinal showed him this forged contract.
 Cagliostro told the Cardinal that the contract looked like a fake and that the Queen wouldn’t sign herself as “Marie-Antoinette de France”.
 Queens would sign only their name–so the Queen would have signed only “Marie-Antoinette”.
-Cagliostro instructed the Cardinal to go directly to the king and explain what had happened.
+Cagliostro advised the Cardinal to go directly to the king and explain what had happened.
 The Cardinal didn’t want to do this, apparently for fear of getting Jeanne in trouble.

 From what is said here, it seems the Cardinal was still not entirely sold on the fact that the contract is a forgery.
 He apparently let Jeanne into his home shortly after he showed the contract to Cagliostro.
 Clearly, he still wanted Jeanne around.